palkan/active_delivery/README.md

   end

   def message_arrived(msg)
-    # send pigeon with the message
+    # send a pigeon with the message
   end
 end
 ```

-Now we want to add a _pigeon_ line to our `EventDelivery`, that is we want to send pigeons when
+Now we want to add a _pigeon_ line to our `EventDelivery,` that is we want to send pigeons when
-we call `EventDelivery.notify(:message_arrived, "ping-ping!")`.
+we call `EventDelivery.notify(:message_arrived, "ping-pong!")`.

 Line class has the following API: